SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 In HTTP, the server cannot initiate requests to the user.
 Requests can only be sent **from the client to the server** - it's a one-way street (user -> cab sharing server).

-__Solution: WebSockets__

-WebSockets (an upgraded version of a HTTP request) are a mechanism that allows bidirectional communication.
-Client can send __HTTP GET request__ to switch from __HTTP__ to __WebSocket__ as shown in the reference image below.
+__Solution:__ WebSockets

+WebSockets enable __bidirectional__ communication.

+__*Note:*__ For more details, you can refer to our WebSocket section of [Communication Protocols](../Course%20Notes/03%20-%20Appendix/03%20-%20Networking%20Buzzwords/03%20-%20Communication%20Protocols_%20Rules%20for%20Computer%20Communication.md).

+The below image represents the creation of bi-directional communication using a HTTP request.

 ![HTTP upgrade](./Resources/http_upgrade.png)

-__*Note:*__ For more details, you can refer to our WebSocket section under [Communication Protocol](../Course%20Notes/03%20-%20Appendix/03%20-%20Networking%20Buzzwords/03%20-%20Communication%20Protocols_%20Rules%20for%20Computer%20Communication.md).

 Once the connection is upgraded, it remains **open**, allowing both the cab sharing server and user/client to send messages directly to each other in **real-time** without needing the traditional HTTP request/response model.